mccutchen/ghavm/README.md

            fail_ci_if_error: true
 ```

-Eventually, you may need to upgrade them to newer releases, which can be a
+Eventually, you may need to upgrade your actions to newer releases, which
-labor-intensive and potentially error-prone process when manually juggling long
+can be a labor-intensive and potentially error-prone process when manually
-commit hashes.
+juggling long commit hashes.

 The `ghavm upgrade` makes it easy to **upgrade a workflow's actions** to their
 latest "compatible" release or latest available release: